Ioana-P/MLEng_vs_DScientist_analysis/README.md

 ![acronyms in titles_DS_MLEng](https://github.com/Ioana-P/MLEng_vs_DScientist_analysis/blob/master/fig/acronyms_across_ds_and_ml_TITLES.jpeg)

 ## Advertising salary:
-From the sample of 2211 jobs we collected, the percentage of job posts where we have been unable to detect salary information is 61.7%
+From the sample of 2211 jobs originally collected, the percentage of job posts where we have been unable to detect salary information is 38.31% (847)

-Looking at the breakdown
+If we look at the breakdown of jobs that uniquely appear in only one search (1825 collected job posts)

-    * The percentage of DS jobs in our sample that openly state any kind of salary range is     37.06
+* The absolute nr of DS jobs in our sample that openly state any kind of salary range is     141
-    * The percentage of ML Eng jobs in our sample that openly state any kind of salary range is 32.21
+* The absolute nr of DA jobs in our sample that openly state any kind of salary range is     421
-    * The percentage of DA jobs in our sample that openly state any kind of salary range is
+* The absolute nr of ML Eng jobs in our sample that openly state any kind of salary range is 161

 _____________________________________________________________________________________________________________________________

 ### The Data at a Glance (EDA)

+As we can see below, Data Scientist and ML Engineering roles tend to pay more than data analyst roles, though there are a few analyst role outliers reaching up to £150k per annum.
 ![hourly_pay](https://github.com/Ioana-P/MLEng_vs_DScientist_analysis/blob/master/fig/salary_per_hour.jpeg)

 ![yearly_salary](https://github.com/Ioana-P/MLEng_vs_DScientist_analysis/blob/master/fig/yearly_salary_dist.jpeg)

-Looking at the descriptions bigrams below (where we've included industry stopwords, such as "data", "software"), we can see some signs of divergence in general skills demanded by the job type: ML Eng having a stronger emphasis on 'best practice', 'large scale' and 'end [to] end' work.
+Looking at the descriptions bigrams below (where I've included industry stopwords, such as "data", "software"), we can see some signs of divergence in general skills demanded by the job type: ML Eng having a stronger emphasis on 'best practice', 'large scale' and 'end [to] end' work.
 Both feature AI, although ML Eng slightly more.There are fewer clearer patterns across DS.

 ![descr bigrams - w/out industry stopwords](https://github.com/Ioana-P/MLEng_vs_DScientist_analysis/blob/master/fig/acronyms_across_ALL_jobs_with_stopws.jpeg)